DanMannMann/WPFTextBoxAutoComplete/README.md

 WPFTextBoxAutoComplete
 ======================

-An attached behavior for WPF's TextBox control that provides auto-completion suggestions from a given collection
+An attached behavior for WPF's TextBox control that provides auto-completion suggestions from a given collection.
+Forked to add a strong name so it can be used in a project where strong names are required.

 ## How to use this library: